 - 1. In the Timeline view, select the layer(s) to collapse or expand. - 2.
-Do one of the following: - Right-click on the selection and select Collapse/Expand > Collapse/Expand. - Click the Expand Children button on the parent layer.

-- Press Ctrl + I (W indows/Linux) or # + I (macOS).
+Do one of the following: - Right-click on the selection and select Collapse/Expand > Collapse/Expand. - Click the Expand Children button on the parent layer. - Click the Collapse/Expand button (you may have to customize the toolbar to display it). - Press Ctrl + I (Windows/Linux) or # + I (macOS).